21 June 2014

 In Britain during the last two or three decades we have seen a marked increase in the gap between the very rich and the very poor.
 Worse still, we are seeing an ever larger fraction of GDP going into the hands of well-off people.
 This would be galling enough if the well-off spent that money; but at least then it would cascade down the social scale, and the makers of smart cars, their chauffeurs, their petrol-pump attendants and their skivvies would all benefit.
 But if the rich merely sit on their money (or lend it out at interest, or use it to buy out competitors) it is very damaging to the economy; the country goes into recession; we all sit around waiting for signs of recovery, from someone else.
 We need the 'multiplier' effect.
 In the classical phrase "supply creates its own demand"; meaning that, in aggregate, everything that is sold has to be bought; and buyers must sell something if they are to be able to buy.

 Unless you are yourself significantly wealthy you should not vote for the party of private wealth.
+The bulk of the population should not seek to cut taxes, for taxes bring benefits.

 No comments: